kennytilton/mxtodomvc/README.md

 ````
 One nice win is that we now effectively have [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components). `mxtodo-credits` is rather simple, but another function could take as many parameters as necessary to be reusable.

-Note also that, yes, we can mix standard CLJS with our "HTML" because it is all CLJS.
+Note also that, yes, we can mix standard CLJS with our "HTML" because, again, it is all CLJS.
 ### tag: wall-clock
 Reminder:
 ````bash
 git checkout wall-clock
 ````
-The TodoMVC spec does not include a time or date display, but adding now a "wall clock" we will need later for extensions to the spec lets us learn more about Matrix faster.
+The TodoMVC spec does not include a time or date display, but adding now a "wall clock" needed later for extensions to the spec lets us learn more about Matrix faster.
 The wall clock component demonstrates:
-1. automatic state management: our first dataflow;
+1. automatic, transparent state management: our first dataflow;
 2. DOM efficiency without VDOM complexity;
 3. the mxWeb approach to Web Components;
 4. all dataflow all the time: "lifting" components into the Matrix;